ibm-cloud-docs/sap/sap-terraform-automate-hana-db-crossregion-dr.md

     DB_IMAGE = "ibm-redhat-8-6-amd64-sap-hana-6"
     ```

 5. Customize your SAP system configuration.
 Edit the same `input.auto.tfvars` file by specifying the values for the SAP system configuration variables that are passed to the Ansible playbooks.
-For descriptions of the variables, see the [Readme](https://github.com/IBM-Cloud/sap-hana-dr/blob/main/README.md) file.
+For descriptions of the variables, see the [Readme](https://github.com/IBM-Cloud/sap-hana-dr/blob/main/README.md){: external} file.

     ```terraform
     ##########################################################